 However, once you are certain that your employees understand the expectations, policy, and consequences it is important that you do not waver.
 Once it becomes clear that an employee stole time, they need to suffer the consequences or else other employees may think they can get away with it too.

 This is one of the more nebulous elements that can go a long way towards reducing employee time theft, but it is arguably one of the most effective.
 Humans are social creatures by nature and tend to want to fit into the cohort they find themselves which means circumscribing behavior they might otherwise engage in, so they do not stand out.

 “Once your employees feel like they are not trusted, they will return that suspicion which fosters resentment and ultimately degrades the corporate culture”

 As such, developing a strong workplace culture where time theft is not only understood to be against policy but is accepted by the employees as something wrong, can go a long way towards reducing it.
-A big part of developing a positive corporate culture is by being transparent to develop a sense of trust between management and the employees.
+A big part of developing a positive corporate culture is by being transparent, which develops a sense of trust between management and the employees.

 This part of the solution can be a bit tricky as it forces you into a balancing act whereby you want to make sure that you know who is working and who is not without seeming overbearing.
 Keep in mind, trust is a two-way street, so if you are constantly hovering over your employees’ shoulders, they will feel like you do not trust them.